OCD in adults

 Compulsive thoughts about symmetry or accuracy

-Seeking affirmation is often used by OCD sufferers to obtain reinforcement from others that the things they fear will not happen, or that what they have done is good enough.
-They often ask the same questions over and over again, and this kind of compulsive action can be quite a burden on the relatives of the OCD sufferer
+Reassurance seeking is often used by OCD sufferers to obtain reassurance from others that the things they fear will not happen, or that what they have done is good enough.
+Often, the same questions are asked over and over again.
+This type of compulsive action may be a great burden for relatives.

 There are two types of documented, effective treatment for OCD: Psychotherapy in the form of cognitive behavioural therapy, and medication.